415 N. Washington Street

 MBBS, Bangalore University, 1993

-Dr. Anita Shet’s research seeks to improve health outcomes in young children in resource-limited settings.
-During her previous tenure as Professor of Pediatrics at St John’s Medical College Hospital, Bangalore, her research centered on young children born and living with HIV, and findings provided evidence to streamline therapeutic strategies in these children.
-She has led clinical trials exploring the effect of iron supplementation in HIV-infected children with anemia and inflammation, as well as trials addressing improved drug adherence and treatment outcomes in HIV by interventions designed to modify behavior.
+She has experience in the treatment and care of children living with HIV, and her research has explored evidence-based approaches to streamline therapy in these children, specifically by studying the interactions of nutrition and infection.
+She has conducted clinical trials exploring the effect of iron supplementation in HIV-infected children with anemia and inflammation.
+She has also led trials addressing drug adherence and treatment outcomes in HIV using complex interventions designed to modify behavior.
 Ongoing research explores specific pathways of immune-protection and viral suppression in perinatally acquired HIV.

 2015: Elected Member of the Society for Pediatric Research (SPR)